-Garden City Police investigate a school threat
+Garden City police investigate a school threat

-According to a press release the report was made from a student’s parent concern about the threat.
+According to a press release, the report was made from a student’s parent concerned about the threat.

 Garden City Police officers investigated the issue and determined that the alleged threat was made by a student two weeks ago after he and another student were involved in a verbal altercation at the school.